Large language models can effectively convince people to believe conspiracies: Results

 Although the truth constraint reduced the bunking AI's ability to convince people to believe conspiracies, there was still some significant increase in conspiracy belief even though the model was told to provide accurate information.
-Examining the distribution of claim veracity (Figure 4) shows that in all three studies, most of the information provided by the bunking condition was in fact accurate.
-The bunking AI is, seemingly, able to be somewhat convincing by providing accurate information in deceptive ways, as is common in conspiracy theorizing\textsuperscript{24}, rather than needing to use lies of commission (making false claims).
-Indeed, bunking remained strongly effective even among conversations in the highest quartile of conversation-average veracity (mean change: 13.4, 9.7, and 8.2 points in Studies 1--3, respectively; Supplementary Fig. S9; Supplementary Tables S14--S15), indicating that belief increases under bunking do not depend on pervasive low-veracity content.
+Examining the distribution of claim veracity shows that in all three studies, most of the information provided in the bunking condition was in fact accurate.
+The bunking AI is, seemingly, able to be somewhat convincing by providing accurate information in deceptive ways, as is common in conspiracy theorizing\textsuperscript{23}, rather than needing to use lies of commission (making false claims).
+Indeed, in a post hoc analysis, bunking remained quite effective even among conversations in the highest quartile of conversation-average veracity in Studies 1--3 (ns = 132/97/94, mean changes = 10.7/11.5/5.12 points; Fig. S12), indicating that belief increases under bunking do not depend on pervasive low-veracity content.

-This pattern is consistent with what has been termed paltering, the active use of truthful statements to mislead\textsuperscript{29}.
+This pattern is consistent with what has been termed \emph{paltering} or \emph{malinformation}, the active use of truthful statements to mislead\textsuperscript{28}.
 The truth-constrained bunking AI appears to palter; it cannot fabricate evidence, but it can selectively emphasize suggestive facts, present information without necessary context, or juxtapose true claims in ways that imply false conclusions.

-Finally, exploratory moderation analyses show that baseline conspiracist ideation robustly attenuates debunking (relative to bunking) across all three studies, whereas baseline trust in AI does not show consistent moderation; political ideology moderates effects only in Study 1 and does not replicate in Studies 2--3 (Supplementary Fig. S12-S15; Table S17).
+This suggests that the \emph{local} truth of persuasive arguments -- whether and to what extent each discrete claim comprising the total argument is true -- may only weakly correspond with their \emph{global} truth, that is whether the overall conclusion they advocate for is true.